dagartga/dagartga.github.io/_posts/2024-03-05-customer-segmentation.md

 ### Context <a name="overview-context"></a>

-The Senior Management team from the client, a supermarket chain, are disagreeing about how customers are shopping, and how lifestyle choices may affect which food areas customers are shopping in, or more interestingly, not shopping in.
+The Senior Management team from the client, a supermarket chain, is disagreeing about how customers are shopping and how lifestyle choices may affect which food areas customers are shopping in, or more interestingly, not shopping in.

 Their proposal is to use data and Machine Learning to help segment up their customers based upon their engagement with each of the major food categories.
 This will aid their business understanding of the customer base and enhance the relevancy of targeted messaging and customer communication.